Codecademy/codepedia/codepedia/entries/concept/loops.md

 Hello, World!
 ```

-It was simple, but again, let's consider another situation when you want to write `Hello, World!` a thousand times.
-We can certainly not write `printf()` statements a thousand times.
+Simple.
+However, let's consider another situation when we want to write `Hello, World!` a thousand times.
+We can certainly not write `printf()` statements a thousand times!

 Almost all the programming languages provide a concept called loop, which helps in executing one or more statements up to a desired number of times.
 All high-level programming languages provide various forms of loops, which can be used to execute one or more statements repeatedly.